Considering Crane Types and Uses

 Spider cranes can also be used in conjunction with larger cranes.
 The larger crane can lift the spider crane to a higher level where it can be set up to provide help where traditional cranes can’t reach.

-Regarding roofing projects, spider cranes are an ideal choice for domestic projects, where a smaller crane is all that is required, and larger-scale projects, where they can work in combination with other cranes and equipment.
+Regarding roofing projects, spider cranes are an ideal choice for domestic projects, where a smaller crane is all that is required, and larger-scale projects, where they can work in combination with other cranes, such as those for roof trusses, and other equipment.
 At Emerson, we stock a range of spider cranes for each project.
 Learn more about the uses of spider cranes by reading our blog on the topic.

 2. City Cranes

-City cranes are specially optimised to be suitable for roofing projects in urban environments.
-Due to their narrower, compact design, they are ideal for navigating tight spaces.
-These mobile cranes are narrower and significantly more lightweight than traditional cranes, adding to their ease of manoeuvrability.
-Set up is smooth and fast, allowing you to continue to work on your roof repairs with minimum disruption in the busy city environment.
+City cranes are specially designed for roofing projects in urban environments.
+Due to their narrow, compact design, they are ideal for navigating tight spaces.
+These mobile cranes are lighter than traditional models, making them easier to manoeuvre while still delivering the performance needed for roof repair services.
+Set up is smooth and fast, allowing you to continue roof repairs with minimum disruption in the busy city environment.
 If you are working on a roofing job in a built-up area, a city crane is a fantastic option to streamline your project.

 We stock a variety of city cranes and our friendly team can help you find the ideal match for your job.
 The Demag AC-40 city crane is an especially popular option.
 With an excellent power-to-weight ratio, the crane can lift up to 40t with a maximum load at a radius of 3m.
 Choosing this option will provide you with a low clearance height whilst also including a 31m boom in the intelligent, compact design.
 City cranes are the perfect choice for inner-city roofing projects.

 Being based in London, we understand the challenges of working in an urban environment.
-Get in touch with our friendly team today on 020 8059 2577 to discuss our city crane range.
+Get in touch with our friendly team today on 020 8059 2577 crane hire for roof trusses.

 3. Mobile Cranes